British shares rise on industrials boost; Rentokil slumps

-The blue-chip index (.FTSE) rose 0.3%, with engineer Melrose Industries (MRON.L) jumping 0.3 after Peel Hunt raised its price target on the stock.
+The blue-chip index rose 0.3%, with engineer Melrose Industries jumping 0.3 after Peel Hunt raised its price target on the stock.

 “The underlying optimism about the reopening process is still intact ... earnings news from our reporting season here, which is kind of winding down now, has been pretty good.” said Ian Williams, Peel Hunt’s economics & strategy research analyst.